rmuenste/ff-angular/doc/THEMING_GUIDE.md

-> **STATUS: PARTIALLY-COMPLETE**
+> **STATUS: COMPLETE**
 >
 > - **✅ Completed:** The core SCSS structure, theme definitions, and CSS custom property system are fixed and fully implemented.
-> - **🚩 Pending:** A user-facing UI component and service for runtime theme switching still need to be built.
+The user-facing UI component (`ThemeSwitcherComponent`) and a `ThemeService` for runtime theme switching are also implemented.
 >
-> This guide accurately describes the completed foundation.
-The "Theme Switching Implementation Plan" section outlines the remaining work.
+> This guide now fully describes the current, implemented theming system.

 # Angular Material Theming Guide - Updated Implementation